SteeltoeOSS/steeltoe-site/source/1x/steeltoe-connectors.html.markdown

 > # Target and org and space in Cloud Foundry
 > cf target -o myorg -s development
 >
-> # Create a Postgres service instance on Cloud Foundry
+> # Create a PostgreSQL service instance on Cloud Foundry
 > cf create-service EDB-Shared-PostgreSQL "Basic PostgreSQL Plan" myPostgres
 >
 > # Make sure the service is ready